Royals vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has 34 hits with five doubles, four home runs and 25 walks.
-He has driven in 18 runs.
+- Rutschman has 35 hits with five doubles, four home runs, 25 walks and 18 RBI.

-- Rutschman has picked up at least one hit in three straight games.
-During his last five outings he is hitting .500 with three doubles, three walks and two RBI.
+- Rutschman will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .444 with three doubles, three walks and an RBI.

 Rutschman Recent Games